 Utilize Variable Pricing to enable your prospects to determine what quantity they want.
 This enables you to create the unit and set its price while the prospect adjusts the quantity in their Order.
 There are four models of Variable Pricing:

 - Per Unit - Prices products based on a per-unit quantity, such as the number of users.
 The unit price remains the same no matter how many units the consumer purchases.

 - Volume - The price of the unit changes according to the quantity purchased.
-Unlike Tiered Pricing, where the units may have varying prices based on the tier, all units are the same price.
+Unlike Tiered Pricing, all units are the same price.
 For example, if you sell 50 units to a prospect, all units will be priced at $8 and the prospect would owe you $400.

-- Stair Step - Assign a price to a bracketed amount of units, instead of individual units.
+- Stair Step - Assign a flat price to a bracketed amount of units, instead of individual units.
 In the example below, if a prospect wants a quantity between 1-10 units, they will pay $10 total, regardless of how many they need.
-This allows your prospect to have flexibility in the number of units while maintaining a consistent price until another bracket level is necessary.
+This allows your prospect to have flexibility in the number of units while maintaining a consistent price until another bracket is necessary.

 Variable Pricing enables you to give consumers the option to add more units to their Pricing Tier of choice.
 In the example below, the prospect can add more users for $10 per user every month.
 The total price on the right adjusts accordingly.

 A Combined Price Component enables you to apply a Base Price and a Variable Price to your Quote.
 This allows you to sell the product for a Base Price (or Starting Price), and implement a Variable Price based on the number of users the prospect is interested in purchasing access for.

 Consumers can choose one additional service from multiple options.
 This appears within a drop-down, as shown below: